 In this article, we talk about how to grow bamboo as a houseplant.
-Surprisingly, Scientists classify bamboo among grasses.
-Among the thousands of varieties, there are hardwood and softwoods.
-The tallest variety grows about 60 feet tall, making bamboo the tallest grasses in the world!
+Surprisingly, Scientists classify bamboo as a grass.
+Among the thousands of varieties, there are hardwoods and softwoods.
+The tallest variety grows about 60 feet tall, making bamboo the tallest grass in the world!
 Some hardwood varieties are so hard, that they are used as wood.
 For example, bamboo floors have become popular.
 Bamboo is also used in scaffolding in Asia.
 Many varieties live hundreds of years.

 With that said, Americans most often grow Bamboo as a houseplant.
 Its popularity as a houseplant is growing steadily.
 It is easy to grow, requires little attention, and thrives in almost any light.
 Native to China, Bamboo is the favorite food of Giant Panda Bears.

 Did You Know?
-In addition to Pandas, some Lemurs, gorillas, and chimpanzees like bamboo.
+In addition to Pandas, some Lemurs, gorillas, and chimpanzees include bamboo on their diet.

 When grown indoors as houseplants, bamboo is planted in containers filled with decorative stones.
 Just add water ……………… and you have a beautiful, greenhouse plant.